-ADTR trainings started out as 4-night all-inclusive small group retreats in North Carolina’s natural settings.
-Meals, lodging, and materials were all provided so that all 8 participants could focus on learning all about AD while living together.
-This provided a retreat from everyday life so that students could focus on the new information and also have large breaks throughout their days to network, practice, and rest.
-When it was no longer safe for Jan and Colleen to bring small groups together in person in 2020, they moved into the virtual space.
-Utilizing a Zoom conference format, ADTR began teaching all of its offerings online, and has added almost every continent to its roster.
+ADTR trainings started out as 4-night small group retreats in North Carolina’s natural settings, with lodging and meals provided so that all participants could learn about AD while living together.
+This provided a retreat from everyday life so that students could focus on the new information and have breaks throughout the days to network, practice, and rest.
+In 2020, they moved into the virtual space.
+Utilizing a Zoom conference format, ADTR began teaching its classes online, and has added almost every continent to its student roster.

 As of 2022, Jan has retired from being the lead instructor, and Colleen has become the Director of ADTR.
 Colleen is developing new curriculum elements, realizing long-awaited ideas, and collaborating with former grads to teach!
-Jan remains a consultant and will always be an integral figure in the development of quality description.
 ADTR participants can expect to be warmly welcomed with a rigorous amount of information, individualized attention from instructors, and lots of practice with peers from the comfort of their home.

 Colleen Connor is the co-founder of Audio Description Training Retreats and is based in Los Angeles, CA. Colleen earned a Bachelor’s in Music Theatre from The Catholic University of America and attended The London Dramatic Academy in the UK.
 As a blind expert in the Audio Description industry, Colleen provides valuable insight and feedback to those training in Audio Description.
 Colleen discovered AD during her time at The International Spy Museum, where she utilized her affinity for writing and editing to create tours.
 Her ongoing work and outreach in the AD field include performing quality control for several studios, teaching the various roles within the scope of description, and cultivating a network of diverse professionals.